Probing Three-Dimensional Magnetic Fields: II -- An Interpretable Convolutional Neural Network: Theoretical consideration

 The first term, $p_{vc}$, encompasses the mean intensity in the channel and carries fluctuations exclusively produced by velocity, called the velocity caustics effect \citep{LP00}.
 The second term, $p_{dc}$, reflects the inhomogeneities in the real 3D density.

 The relative importance of $p_{vc}$ and $p_{dc}$ depends on the channel width \citep{LP00,2016MNRAS.461.1227K,2023MNRAS.tmp.1894H}.
 The narrower the channel width, the greater the contribution from $p_{vc}$.
 When the channel width $\Delta v$ is less than the velocity dispersion $\sqrt{\delta (v^2)}$ of the turbulent eddies under investigation, that is, $\Delta v < \sqrt{\delta (v^2)}$, the intensity fluctuation in such a thin channel is predominantly due to velocity fluctuation.
 Consequently, $p(x,y,v)$ inherits the anisotropy of MHD turbulence.
-The intensity structures within $p(x,y,v)$ elongate along the POS magnetic fields, and their corresponding anisotropy degree is correlated with the magnetization.
+The intensity structures within $p(x,y,v)$ elongate along the POS magnetic fields, and their corresponding anisotropy degree, as well as the topology, is correlated with the magnetization and inclination angle.
+On the other hand, the dominance of $p_{vc}$ ensures that the morphology of intensity fluctuation within $p(x,y,v)$ is less sensitive to M$_s$, because the anisotropy in MHD turbulence's velocity field is not affected by M$_s$ \citep{2010ApJ...720..742K}.

 It is important to note that \cite{Clark19} questioned the validity of velocity caustics in the presence of thermal broadening in multiphase HI gas and suggested that the thin velocity channel is dominated by density fluctuations from cold filaments.
 The nature of the striations in channel maps was tested in \cite{2023MNRAS.tmp.1894H}, by explicitly evaluating velocity and density contributions in velocity channels obtained from multi-phase HI simulations and GALFA-HI observations.
 This study confirmed that the velocity caustics were responsible for the observed striation.